 Let’s discuss and understand the three elements that form the basis of a trademark infringement lawsuit in detail:

-The first and the most basic element that is of utmost importance is to prove that the trademark was used.
-Several activities can cause confusion among consumers or can be labeled as a commercial activity.
-But without proof that the trademark or a similar-looking mark was used, these activities to not violate the Lanham Act and cannot be termed as trademark infringement.
+The first and most basic element of utmost importance is proving that the trademark was used.
+Several activities can cause confusion among consumers or can be labeled as a commercial activities.
+But without proof that the trademark or a similar-looking mark was used, these activities do not violate the Lanham Act and cannot be termed trademark infringement.
 This element serves as a restricting factor that prevents trademark holders from monopolizing generalized terms and language.
-Therefore, if you find your competitor using your technique to promote their products without using your mark, it cannot be termed as trademark infringement.
+Therefore, if you find your competitor using your technique to promote their products without using your mark, it cannot be trademark infringement.

 Proving the trademark was used for commercial purposes is a statutory requirement that needs to be met when pursuing a trademark infringement claim.
 The statutory requirement is included under the Lanham Act and is derived out of the congressional power of regulating interstate commerce.
 To meet this requirement, you must provide evidence that can prove that the alleged infringement activities have a significant impact on your interstate commerce.
 The interstate commerce activities that classify as infringing are: